stefan-hoeck/idris2-dom-mvc/docs/src/Examples/MathGame.md

 ## Model

 We first define the events our application handles.
-Users chan enter a string and check it against the currect calculation, they can abort and start a new game, and they can change the UI's language:
+Users can enter a string and check it against the current calculation, they can abort and start a new game, and they can change the language of the user interface:

 ```idris
 data Language = EN | DE